Awni00/abstract_transformer/iclr/rC4d.md

 Thank you for your review.
 We hope to address each point raised in turn.
 The following is a brief summary:

-- We will include an expanded related work section in the paper that discusses how our proposal relates to various prior work, including some of the work you mentioned.
+- Concern: relational attention is very similar graph attention networks (GAT).
-- Graph attention networks (GAT) are closely related to the standard self-attention mechanism of Transformers, but our proposal of relational attention is distinct from both GAT and standard self-attention.
+    - Response: this is inaccurate.
+While GAT uses an attention mechanism in its aggregation of node features, which is very similar to self-attention, this is entirely distinct from relational attention.
+We explain this in detail below.
-- The symbolic attention mechanism is distinct from the link attention mechanism in the retriever.
-Link attention is based on separating permutation-invariant information from non-permutation invariant information, which is not a concept we consider in our work.
+- Concern: experiments are performed on a small set of simpler tasks.
-- We remind the reviewer of our empirical evaluation, outlining how it covers a range of tasks (symbolic reasoning, image recognition, language modeling), data modalities (e.g., text, vision), and architectural variants (e.g., encoder-only, decoder-only, encoder-decoder, and ViT-style).
-We respectfully disagree that this forms a "small set of simpler tasks".
+    - Response: we respectfully disagree.
+While our experiments include synthetic benchmarks to enable controlled evaluations with respect to previously-studied relational tasks, they also include complex real-world tasks such as image recognition and language modeling.
+Our experiments cover a diverse set of task paradigms (sequence classification, sequence-to-sequence, autoregressive next-token prediction), data modalities (text and vision), and architectural variants (encoder-only, decoder-only, encoder-decoder, ViT-style).

 ## Difference between relational attention and GAT